-^{}Not a feature of the one program currently covered by this activity.
+\Not a feature of the one program currently covered by this activity.

-SS#8: Households Transitioned to Self-Sufficiency Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
+Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
 Number of households transitioned to self-sufficiency (increase).
 0 10 N/A for the Plan N/A for the Plan